bakeable/afas-connector/README.md

 #### Usage

-Here's an exampke of how to use the `AfasFilter` class:
+Here's an exampke of how to use the `AfasObject` class:

 ```python
 from afas.afas_object import AfasObject